Grandparents Rights in Wisconsin

 In order to reach an agreement your grandchild's custodial parent, we'll file a petition so it can be reviewed by the local family court.

-• When the child’s parents are both still alive but were never married to each other: The grandparent must prove that:
+If the parents were never married to each other, the grandparent must prove the following:

-• He or she has maintained a relationship with the child (or has tried to maintain one but was prevented from doing so by the custodial parent(s);
+• A consistent relationship has been maintained with the child, or the grandparent tried but was prevented by the custodial parent(s).

-• The grandparent is not likely to act contrary to decisions made by the custodial parent(s)
+• The grandparent is unlikely to undermine the decisions made by the custodial parent(s).

-*If the grandparent is seeking visitation of a non-marital child and is a parent of the child’s father, paternity must be established before the grandparent can seek visitation.
+Note: If the grandparent is seeking visitation with a child born to unmarried parents and is the parent of the child’s father, paternity must first be established before visitation can be requested.

 What are reasonable visitation rights?